 This occurs when the nervous system sends a signal from the brain to increase the tone of a muscle as a protective response when lacking strength and stability and other areas.

-In an earlier post 4 Exercises for A Tight Upper Back, I discussed the effects of sitting for prolonged periods and its effect on posture and movement quality.
+In an earlier post 5 Exercises for Thoracic Mobility, I discussed the effects of sitting for prolonged periods and its effect on posture and movement quality.
 Sitting for hours on end causes the anterior musculature of the hip to shorten.
-Over time this causes the pelvis to become tilted forward which is what is more commonly know as an anterior tilt.
+Over time this causes the pelvis to become tilted forward which is what is more commonly know as an anterior pelvic tilt.

-If the anterior side becomes short, because of excessive periods of sitting, the posterior side is placed under stretch (the tight feeling people feel).
+If the anterior side becomes short, because of excessive periods of sitting, the posterior side is placed under stretch (the tight hamstring feeling!).

 Figure 1: Hamstring Anatomy